The evidence for animal suicide

 The animal that went on to become the domestic cow was the auroch.
 This beast was taller than the average human.
 Its horns were 80 centimetres long (31 inches) and could be as thick your handspan.

 Over time, the smaller, more docile animals were the ones used to breed new babies that would be more manageable than their parents.
-Over thousands of years, the result can be unrecogniseable from their wild origins.
+Over thousands of years, the result can be unrecogniseable from its wild origin.
+That Newfoundland was once a wolf.

-When humans interfere with animals, that’s when the problems tend to occur.
+When humans interfere with animals like this, that’s when the problems tend to occur.
 Tarsiers are small nocturnal primates that don’t tend to live very long in captivity.
 They get so stressed out that they beat their heads against hard surfaces and can die as a result.
 I don’t know what else you could call that other than suicide.
+All because of human interference.

-But the final example nail in this coffin of a blog post is dolphin suicide.
-I dedicated a whole episode of A Dolphin Pod to this subject, but in case you haven’t heard it or want a refresher let me go over it again.
+The final example nail in this coffin of a blog post is dolphin suicide.
+I dedicated a whole episode of my audio documentary series A Dolphin Pod to this subject, but in case you haven’t heard it or want a refresher let me go over it again.

-There are three famous cases of suspected dolphin suicide.
-A male bottlenose part of an experiment called Peter was observed to open his blowhole underwater and subsequently died.
+I would like to present the three most famous cases of suspected dolphin suicide.
+The first was a male bottlenose part of a science experiment called Peter.
+After the study concluded he was observed to open his blowhole underwater and subsequently died very shortly afterwards.

 This is not natural behaviour.
 These animals died because they were subjected to the torture of captivity.
+They evolved to swim hundreds of miles a day in the company of their choosing, not be trapped in a tank with the same few terrified others.
 And like I said, we know dolphins are always in charge of their breathing.
 It’s a choice.
 They chose to stop.